-Corporate expenses decreased \$3.2 million or 27% primarily due to decreases in compensation and benefits and travel related expenses.
-PPP proceeds of \$0.6 million were used to offset and reduce corporate employee related costs.
+Corporate expenses increased \$6.2 million primarily due to increases in compensation and benefits and outside services, partially offset by a decrease in directors' and officers' insurance.
+For the year ended December 31, 2021 and 2020, benefits from PPP proceeds and the ERC of \$0.3 million and \$0.6 million, respectively, were used to offset and reduce eligible corporate compensation and benefits expenses.

-Gain on the disposal of assets
+Gain on the Disposal of Assets

-The gain on disposal of assets of \$3.3 million was primarily related to the sale of our Houston television market's KTBU FCC license, certain transmission related fixed assets and an operating lease related to the transmission site, in March 2020.
+The decrease of \$3.1 million in gain on disposal of assets was primarily related to the sale of our Houston television assets in the prior year.